peter88213/nv_zim/docs/template/README.md

 ## Features

-- Lets you connect an existing Zim notebook as *project wiki* with the *novelibre* project.
+- Lets you connect an existing Zim notebook as a *project wiki* with the *novelibre* project.
 - Lets you create a new project wiki that is either blank, or populated with all characters, locations, and items of the *novelibre* project.
 - Adds **Wiki page** link buttons to the book/characters/locations/items/ properties.